Bat bomb: Conception

-The bat bomb was conceived by Lytle S. Adams (1881-1970), a dental surgeon from Irwin, Pennsylvania who was an acquaintance of First Lady Eleanor Roosevelt.
+The bat bomb was conceived by Lytle S. Adams (1881–1970), a dental surgeon from Irwin, Pennsylvania, who was an acquaintance of First Lady Eleanor Roosevelt.
 The inspiration for Adams' suggestion was a trip he took to Carlsbad Caverns National Park, which is home to many bats.
-Adams wrote about his idea of incendiary bats in a letter to the White House in January 1942—little more than a month after the attack on Pearl Harbor.
+Adams wrote about his idea of incendiary bats in a letter to the White House in January 1942 – little more than a month after the attack on Pearl Harbor.
 Adams was intrigued by the strength of bats and knew that they roosted before dawn.
 He also knew that most of the buildings in Tokyo were constructed of wood instead of concrete.
 He believed that if time-release incendiaries could be attached to bats, some kind of container holding them could be dropped over the city after dark and the bats would simply roost and burn Tokyo to the ground.
-The plan was subsequently approved by President Roosevelt on the advice of Donald Griffin.

 In his letter, Adams stated that the bat was the "lowest form of animal life", and that, until now, "reasons for its creation have remained unexplained".
 He went on to espouse that bats were created "by God to await this hour to play their part in the scheme of free human existence, and to frustrate any attempt of those who dare desecrate our way of life."

-Of Adams, Roosevelt remarked, "This man is not a nut.
-It sounds like a perfectly wild idea but is worth looking into."
+President Roosevelt passed the letter to William J. Donovan, the director of the Office of Strategic Services (OSS), in which he attached a cover letter, which read: "This man is not a nut.
+It sounds like a perfectly wild idea but is worth your time looking into."
+Donovan was enthused by the idea, and instructed Stanley Platt Lovell to use the Research and Development Branch (R&D) to pursue the initial designs and development.
+Lovell, a close aide of Vannevar Bush, assigned the project to Division 19 of the National Defense Research Committee (NDRC), also known as the "Sandeman Club," of which OSS R&D had command authority.
+Harris Chadwell, Lovell's subordinate and the chief of Division 19, recruited the Harvard zoology professor Donald Griffin onto the project (Chadwell and Lovell were both affiliated with Harvard).

+The plan was subsequently approved by President Roosevelt on Griffin's advice.